 The more excellent ministry which Jesus has obtained is High Priest in the Heavens in contrast to the priests who served under the law.
 The priests under the law were imperfect men who could only offer animal sacrifices which could never take away sins.
 Jesus, however, is perfect, and his precious blood cleanses from all sin.

-The altar on which Christ was slain, the cross, has the power to sanctify and make us holy in the sight of God because of the life of Jesus which was sacrifice on it.
+The altar on which Christ was slain, the cross, has the power to sanctify and make us holy in the sight of God because of the life of Jesus which was sacrificed on it.
 The life and grace of Jesus is the spirit of the New Covenant!
 Unlike the first Covenant, the sacrifice which was slain on the altar of the New Covenant, lives!
 He lives in the presence of God to make intercession for us.

 Whereas the Old covenant was ratified with the blood of dead animals, and had to constantly be renewed, and had no power to give life, the New Covenant was ratified by the blood of crucified Christ who has risen from the dead!